Shresht7/self-serve/README.md

 I had very specific goals and self-imposed challenges in mind when building this project.

 - Quickly spin up a simple static file server
-- Self-contained in a single file
+- Self-contained in a single file (No longer the case, but was fun trying to cram everything into one file)
 - No external dependencies, use only the standard library
 - Just good enough for basic web development
 - Optionally support live-reloading and directory listing
+- Be half-decent

 ## 🏛️ Go Version